 What we don’t: Trew Gear’s Astoria above costs the same and has a more comfortable and refined build.

 REI jumped into the ski outerwear market a few seasons ago with a small collection of resort-focused pieces, and their current top-flight jacket is the First Chair GTX.
 As expected from the Seattle-based brand, this non-insulated shell is high on value: For $319, you get Gore-Tex waterproofing, a smooth interior, and valuable features like a powder skirt, pit zips, and seven well-distributed pockets.
-Another nice touch is the emphasis on sustainability, with a recycled polyester shell and lining, bluesign-approved materials, and Fair Trade certification.
+Another nice touch is the emphasis on sustainability, with a recycled polyester shell and lining, bluesign-approved materials, Gore's PFAS-free ePE membrane, and certification to the Fair Trade standard.
 Available in a nice range of colors and sizes—including up to 3X for women—the First Chair is a solid all-around option, particularly for resort riders.

 As expected for the price, the First Chair isn’t as well suited for active use.
 Gore-Tex’s 2-layer construction isn’t a standout in terms of breathability, and the extra lining covering the interior adds both weight and bulk.
 In addition, they’ve incorporated cheaper fabric flaps over the zippers on the pockets and pit zips for waterproof protection (the center zipper is coated, however).
 Compared to the equally priced Trew Gear Astoria above, the REI is lighter but has a more generic fit, lacks the quality feel on touch points like the zipper pulls and hood cinches, and isn’t as soft along the interior.
 But if you prioritize Gore-Tex waterproofing, storage, and value—an admittedly great combo—the First Chair is well worth checking out.